Mercedes-Benz E-Class (W213): Development and launch

 The whole development process stretched over 48 months.
 In that time, Mercedes-Benz produced 1,200 prototypes and drove a combined 12 million kilometres in some of the world's toughest conditions, from sub-zero temperatures in the snow through to the world's hottest deserts.
 In testing the car, Mercedes-Benz also had its prototypes conduct over 10,000 autonomous braking procedures and 5,000 automated lane changes as part of the Distronic suite of semi-autonomous driving features.
 Moreover, it took 1,200 engineers to make the fifth-generation E-Class.

-After Mercedes-Benz invested close to €1 Billion into the development of the extensive refresh to the 2014 mid-life facelift of W212 E-Class, the W213 E-Class was unveiled at the 2016 North American International Auto Show.
+The W213 E-Class was unveiled at the 2016 North American International Auto Show.
 The 2017 E-Class has a design similar to that of the larger W222 S-Class and the smaller W205 C-Class.
 While its predecessor had a tighter surface and harder edges, the 2017 model is curvier and more flowing.
 An official design sketch was released in late December 2015, which confirmed that the new E-Class mirrors the styling of the C-Class and S-Class.
 Official photos of the 2017 E-Class were leaked on the internet on 4 January 2016 ahead of its unveiling.

-The W213 was first released in the saloon configuration, which went on sale in the summer 2016.
+The W213 was first released in the saloon configuration, which went on sale in the summer of 2016.
 The Estate, offering a similar 695-litre luggage capacity to its predecessor, went to sale towards the end of 2016.
 A two-door Coupe arrived in 2017, before the Convertible completes the line-up towards the end of 2017.
-The W213 E-class was deemed one of Car and Driver's "10 Best vehicles" in 2019.
+The W213 E-Class was deemed one of Car and Driver's "10 Best vehicles" in 2019.